 Hike up to the Fourvière Basilica for stunning bird’s eye views of Lyon

 Admire the many bridges of the Soane and Rhone Rivers

 Take advantage of being in France’s food capital: find a restaurant in the Old Town with a good 3 course dinner special

 Arriving in a city with no map, no internet and just armed with a few screenshots from Google maps is not a fun experience.
 But for the most part I just need to be able to navigate myself blindly to the nearest tourist office where I can pick up a map and then find my bearings.
 This is how most of my day trips start as they are usually pretty last-minute and all I have time to do is quickly research the top things to do in that particular place before hopping on the next train.
 I’m learning to love this way of exploring as it is pushing my control freak boundaries, forcing me to be more spontaneous and means that I arrive in a place without much expectation.
 This usually results in me being wonderfully surprised as it is way better than I’d had time to hope for.
 My day trip to Lyon was no different.

 The sun was shining, it was a Friday and I could immediately feel an atmosphere of new beginnings as people came out of their homes to welcome spring.
-All around the city there were trees heavy with gorgeous white and pale pink flowers.
+All around the city there were trees heavy with gorgeous white and pale pink magnolias.
 The cafes were open, old Frenchmen were playing boules in the courtyards and the river banks were lined with teenagers enjoying their lunch breaks in the sunshine at the water’s edge.

 I made my way to Place Bellecour crossing the Rhone River.
 The only way I can use to describe the colour of this river is the french word ‘azur’ meaning ice/sky blue.